PeterWinzell/GDP-melco/report/report.md

 ```
 *Example 3, process requests*<br>

 This is the basic and simple principle behind the client-server implementation.
 However, apart from this the implementation does involve a bit more logic that allows the server to handle multiple clients, multiple requests and authorization management.
-For the southbound interface we have chosen to implement a getSignal, setSignal protocol based on tcp-sockets.
+For the southbound interface we have chosen to implement a getSignal, setSignal protocol based on web sockets.
 The socket implementation could be replaced by any other inter-process data commincation channel such as VSI[[6]](https://github.com/GENIVI/vehicle_signal_interface/blob/master/README.md) shared memory b-tree , CommonAPI[[7]](http://docs.projects.genivi.org/ipc.common-api-tools/3.1.2/pdf/CommonAPICppUserGuide.pdf) or any valid ipc.
 The actual signal retrieval is done by a SignalBroker which is executed in its own process.
-We have chosen this design for mainly one reason to keep the server independent of signal provider.
+We have chosen this design for mainly one reason and that is to keep the server independent of signal provider.
 The get,set protocol can be directly mapped to a signal provider within the server if needed.

 Authorization and authentication is defined and managed by tokens.
 This implementation uses jason web tokens[[8]](https://jwt.io) - the VIS does not specify which type of authorization token.